This appendix describes QuickTime image files, which are intended to provide the most useful container for QuickTime-compressed still images.

 it works well in cross-platform applications.
 On Mac OS systems,

-QuickTime image files are identified by the file type 'qtif'
+QuickTime image files are identified by the file type 'qtif'.

-Apple recommends using the filename extension .QIF
+Apple recommends using the filename extension .QIF to

 identify QuickTime image files on other platforms.